innovationinsoftware/docker-k8s-kickstart/labs/images/04_images_lab1.md

 5. This tab shows a list of all the images that have been tagged in this repository.

-6. Using the Search function, locate the list of nginx repositories.
-Select the webdevops/nginx repo to see more details.
+6. Search for nginx and select one of the repositories to see more details.

 7. Select the Dockerfile tab to view the Dockerfile for this build.